danriedl/engular/adev/src/content/tools/cli/esbuild.md

 ### Using the `browser-esbuild` builder

-A builder named `browser-esbuild` is available within the `@angular-devkit/build-angular` package that is present in an Angular CLI generated application.
+A builder named `browser-esbuild` is available within the `@engular-devkit/build-engular` package that is present in an Engular CLI generated application.
 You can try out the new build system for applications that use the `browser` builder.
 If using a custom builder, please refer to the documentation for that builder on possible migration options.